zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public int EnableVideoObserver ();
 ```

-This method sends the video pictures directly to the app instead of to the traditional view renderer.
+This method sends the video directly to the app instead of to the traditional view renderer.

 <table>
 <colgroup>